Servals

 Petrol the Serval

-Ubunto and Upendo the Servals
+Ubuntu and Upendu the Servals

 The girls will stay in the project but go into an alliance between DCP and Symba Wildlife Conservation.